First-Class Plugin Architecture

 TablePurpose

-userUser accounts — username, password hash, role, status, registration date
+userUser accounts — username, password hash, email, display name, role, status, last login

-access_tokenNamed persistent API tokens with expiry and revocation
+access_tokenShort-lived bearer tokens — hashed, with expiry and revocation

 auth_logAuthentication events — login success/failure, logout, token refresh